-Like I’ve stated before following a flexible dieting plan, technically allows you to eat any food items along as it fits your individual macro nutrient requirements, but I’ve found that sticking to a whole foods which include lean cuts of meat, fresh fruits, and vegetables, and generally whole foods gives me the best results, because whole food is more filling, and has less calories then processed food items.
-I’ve also found that trying to meet my daily macro requirements while consuming whole foods can become a chore, which is an answer to over eating, and cravings.
+Like I’ve stated before following a flexible dieting plan, technically allows you to eat any food items along as it fits your individual macro nutrient requirements, but I’ve found that sticking to a whole foods which include lean cuts of meat, fresh fruits, and vegetables, and generally whole foods gives me the best results, because whole food is more filling, and has less calories than processed food items.
+I’ve also found that trying to meet my daily macro requirements while consuming whole foods can become a chore, which is an answer to overeating, and cravings.

 Here’s a list of a traditional food items:

 Protein: Eggs, egg whites, skinless chicken breast, lean ground turkey, top round steak, flounder, cod, pollock, wild salmon, can tuna, and pork tenderloin.

 Carbs: Oatmeal, steel cut oats, fruits, vegetables, potatoes, yams, brown rice, white rice, quinoa, and couscous.